TommyLe3825/Going-For-A-Ride/README.md

 Complete the Vehicle class, so that it correctly represents a Vehicle abstraction.

-Remember, an abstract class should include a pure virtual function, which the derived classes must implement.
+* Remember, an abstract class should include a pure virtual function, which the derived classes must implement.

+A pure virtual function or pure virtual method is a virtual function that is required to be implemented by a derived class if the derived class is not abstract.
+Classes containing pure virtual methods are termed "abstract" and they cannot be instantiated directly.